 It will do so by offering eligible individuals a monthly cash grant of up to $800 for a period of 3 months.

-Self-employed people whose incomes had been adversely affected by COVID-19 are supported by the Self-Employed Income Relief Scheme (SIRS), rolled out earlier as part of the Resilience Budget.
+If you are self-employed (i.e. a private hire driver or freelancer) and had your income adversely affected by COVID-19, you can get support from the Self-Employed Income Relief Scheme (SIRS), rolled out earlier as part of the Resilience Budget.

 Who is eligible for the COVID-19 Support Grant?

 The government has launched an online eligibility checker so you can see at a glance which support schemes you qualify for.
 To qualify for the COVID-19 Support Grant, you must satisfy ALL of the following criteria.
 The table below includes the new eligibility criteria announced on 1 October 2020.